bkandel/PICSL_Howto/cluster-usage.md

 qsub -S /bin/bash -pe serial 3 -wd /home/myname/data/somedir -hold_jid firstjob myscript.sh
 {% endhighlight %}

 To see what jobs you have submitted, use `qstat`. `qstat -u "*"` shows everyone's jobs, which can be useful for looking at cluster load.
 To delete a job, use `qdel JOBID`, or `qdel -u userid` to delete all jobs for a user (you are only allowed to delete your own jobs).

+If you're submitting a lot of jobs, you should put a small random delay after each job so that the cluster doesn't get hammered with too many requests at once.
+Add a line like `sleep $((RANDOM%3))` after your `qsub` command.

 ## Cluster etiquette